chargehound/chargehound-slate/source/includes/_braintree_direct.md

 ## Overview

-A Braintree Direct integration follows the same general pattern as a typical Chargehound API integration.
+There are 3 simple steps to a Braintree Direct integration:

 1) When a dispute is created in Braintree, you'll handle Braintree's "Dispute Opened" webhook notification.